 If the police catch an individual trying to smuggle deadly weapons, explosives, dangerous instruments, dangerous drugs, narcotics, or marijuana into a prisoner, the charge is a class 2 felony.
 This is a much more serious offense, punishable with up to five years in jail and hefty fines.
 Again, a judge can impose a more severe sentence at his or her discretion according to the facts of the case.
 Failure to report the smuggling of – or attempt to smuggle – contraband is a class 5 felony.
 Federal law also has penalties for people who smuggle contraband to prisoners.
 U.S. Code Title 18, § 1791, makes providing contraband in prison punishable by imprisonment of up to 20 years (dependent on the type of contraband).

 Having a felony conviction on your record can have lasting effects, including making it difficult to find gainful employment and housing.
-Speak with an experienced Phoenix criminal defense lawyer if you find yourself facing charges for smuggling contraband to give to a prisoner.
+Contact us today if you find yourself facing charges for smuggling contraband to give to a prisoner.